 Normally, Time Machine creates regular backups of your Mac to an external drive.
 But when your Mac isn’t connected to your backup drive, it can mean snapshots of those backups are stored in your System storage instead.

 If you haven’t created a backup in a while, a build-up of Time Machine snapshots could be responsible for a Mac system taking up too much space.
+So, you should back up your computer to remove System Data on your Mac and keep everything updated.

 Creating a new manual backup could solve your problem: